Are fermented foods actually good for you?

 This spicy fermented cabbage originates from Korea and is similar to German sauerkraut.
 It is rich in beneficial bacteria and thought to have anti-ageing properties as well as being an immune booster.
 It is important to note the high salt content and therefore it should be consumed in smaller quantities as part of a healthy balanced diet.

 Miso is a fermented soybean paste but it can also be made from rice or barley.
 It has a strong, salty flavour and can be added to soups, stews, salad dressings or marinades for a delicious probiotic boost, sometimes known as “umami”.
-It is nutrient rich; containing good protein and vitamins B, E and K. Once opened it should be stored in the fridge and ideally it should not be added to boiling soups, in order to preserve the live bacteria.
+It is nutrient-rich; containing good protein and vitamins B, E and K. Once opened it should be stored in the fridge and ideally it should not be added to boiling soups, in order to preserve the live bacteria.

-Tempeh, originally from Indonesia, is traditionally made from soybeans and a yeast culture starter that have been allowed to ferment, It has a chewy texture and the soybeans are visible when sliced.
+Tempeh, originally from Indonesia, is traditionally made from soybeans and a yeast culture starter that has been allowed to ferment, It has a chewy texture and the soybeans are visible when sliced.
 Similar to tofu (which is not fermented), it can often be used instead of meat as a plant-based protein for a vegan alternative.
 Ideally, choose a pasteurized version and it can be eaten uncooked or cooked, which reduces the bitterness slightly and allows it to absorb flavours easily.
 As a complete protein, soybeans provide all the essential amino acids which much be obtained from the diet and it is also a rich source of calcium, magnesium and iron and therefore a good nutritious choice.

 Natto is also prepared with soybeans that have fermented to produce beneficial bacteria.
 It is a good source of vitamin K2, which is essential for heart health and also contains an anti-clotting agent, Nattokinase, which protects the heart and brain as well as lowering blood pressure.

-Raw pickles in general are an easy way to introduce fermented foods into your diet.
+Raw pickles, in general, are an easy way to introduce fermented foods into your diet.
 Be sure to choose varieties that have been pickled without added sugar.

 This traditional Indian drink combines yoghurt with milk/water and is sometimes flavoured with fruit or spices.
-The probiotic rich drink is traditionally made from grass-fed goat’s milk making it easy to digest as well as providing good bacteria in the gut.
+The probiotic-rich drink is traditionally made from grass-fed goat’s milk making it easy to digest as well as providing good bacteria in the gut.
 Vegan alternatives can be found with organic coconut or almond milk yoghurt.

 Making your own fermented foods (a beginner’s guide)